John Hart (actor)

 John Lewis Hart (December 13, 1917 – September 20, 2009), also credited as John Hilton, was an American film and television actor.
 In his early career, Hart appeared mostly in westerns.
-Although Hart played mostly minor roles in some fairly well known films, he was probably best known for having replaced Clayton Moore in the television series The Lone Ranger for one season (1952–53).
+Although Hart played mostly minor roles in some fairly well known films, he was probably best known for playing the character Hawkeye in the TV series Hawkeye and the Last of the Mohicans and replacing Clayton Moore in the television series The Lone Ranger for one season (1952–53), as well as playing Dr. Stein in the 1973 cult classic Blackenstein.

 Career

 Hart began his screen career in 1937 with a bit part in Daughter of Shanghai.
 He continued in a variety of B pictures such as Prison Farm and King of Alcatraz before appearing in two of Cecil B. DeMille's films The Buccaneer (1938) and North West Mounted Police (1940).
 In 1941, Hart's acting career was interrupted when he was drafted into the United States Army.
 He rose to the rank of first sergeant in the Coast Artillery and eventually served in the Philippines.
 Following his military service, Hart worked frequently for Sam Katzman; he was given the lead role in the Jack Armstrong (1947) film serial.
 Hart did stunt work and acted in numerous westerns.

 Hart was eventually offered the opportunity to replace Clayton Moore on The Lone Ranger television series.
 Based on the assumption that the masked character, rather than the actor, was the true star of The Lone Ranger, the program's producers fired Moore (presumably over salary differences) and replaced him with Hart, who was of a similar build and had a comparable background in Westerns.
-However, the public never truly accepted Hart as the Lone Ranger, and by 1954 the producers returned Moore to the role.
+However, the public never truly accepted Hart as the Lone Ranger (his speaking voice was significantly different from Moore's), and by 1954 the producers returned Moore to the role.
 According to Clayton Moore's autobiography I Was That Masked Man, Moore never knew why he was replaced by Hart, and also stated that he had not sought a pay increase.
 Hart acted in minor roles in two episodes of The Lone Ranger before being asked to replace Clayton Moore for the entire third season.
 The episodes were "Rifles and Renegades" (#34) and "Sheriff at Gunstock" (#46).